Mizar16/iBooksHighlightExport/README.md

 - ZDATABASEKEY and ZBOOKUNIQUEID are equal in all cases when the book is not DRMed.
 So ignore ZBOOKUNIQUEID and only use ZDATABASEKEY.

-The script executes on these two dbs to export your notes and highlights.
-Place these two databases in the same directory as the ruby script.